zeke/devcenter-scraper/content/md/git.md

 >note
 >Applications that rely on git submodules are supported, in addition to many other [dependency resolution strategies](git-submodules).

+## Cancelling a deployment

+When deploying code using `git push`, you can interrupt the build process on Heroku by pressing Ctrl + C on your machine.
+As long as this is not done as the build process completes (generally around the "Launching..." message), and you've taken latency into account, then it will halt the build process and no new release will be generated.

 ## Multiple remotes and environments